Our Dog Friendly Sledding Tours In Tromsø

 After you arrive at headquarters, you get time to talk to the drivers and cuddle with the dogs and their puppies.
 We’ll share information with you on training the dogs and caring for them, and we’ll also give you a lesson on the history of dog sledding in Norway.

 When the day is over, we’ll head to the camp to enjoy a tasty traditional meal of “bidos” featuring reindeer, vegetables, and broth.
-We promise it will be a delicious taste experience that lingers in your mind for a lifetime.

 Other Tours

-Most Popular Whale Watching Safari
+Most Popular Whale Watching Safari in Tromsø

-Meet Reindeer Up Close & Personal
+Meet Reindeer Up Close & Personal in Tromsø

 If you’ve ever wanted to meet reindeer, Tromsø is also one of the best places to visit to do it: With the right guide by your side, you can get close enough to feed them and go reindeer sledding: Who hasn’t ever wanted to do that?

-Catch The Northern Lights In The Norwegian Wilderness
+Catch The Northern Lights In The Wilderness

 Tromsø is one of the best places in the world you can visit to catch a glimpse of the Northern Lights.
 Just like whale watching, time is crucial, and it’s important that you book your stay during the right time.